jrobinsonc/dotfiles/README.md

 Of course, you are free to use them in any way but please [let me know](https://github.com/jrobinsonc/dotfiles/issues/new) if you find something wrong or have an improvement you'd like to share.

 > WARNING: Please, don’t just take these settings carte blanche; they work for me but might not be the best for you.
 Use at your own risk.
-These dot-files are intended to work under macOS Mojave.
+These dot-files are intended to work under macOS Sonoma.

 ## Installation